 Even if you don't rent a car, almost all of the places and activities listed below can be reached by foot from Waikiki or by using Oahu's excellent public transportation system called TheBus.
 It has more than 90 routes and 4,200 stops around Oahu and is a quick and inexpensive way to get around.
-The one-way fare is just $2.50 which includes two free transfers and a four-day pass costs just $35.00 with unlimited rides.
+The one-way fare includes two free transfers and a four-day pass allows for unlimited rides.

 Here are our picks for some free or almost free things to do on Oahu.

 Pearl Harbor and the USS Arizona Memorial remain top tourist destinations in Hawaii with over 1,500,000 visitors annually.
 The addition of the Battleship Missouri and the 1999 opening of the USS Missouri Memorial have further enhanced the importance of this historic area.

 A visit to the Arizona Memorial is a solemn and sobering experience, even for those who were not alive when the attack occurred.
 You are literally standing over a grave site where 1177 men lost their lives.

 Oahu's North Shore is home to the top world-class surfers in the world when the winter waves reach their majestic heights.
 It is an easy hour's drive from Waikiki to lovely Hale'iwa town where the North Shore begins for most visitors as they travel in an eastward direction around Oahu.

 Be sure to stop at the Banzai Pipeline where you can see surfers make their way through the middle of a wave.
 All of this is free unless you decide to do some shopping.

 Located in the heart of Honolulu you'll find many of Hawaii's most historic buildings including the 'Iolani Palace, home to Hawaii's last monarchs, and the only palace on U.S. soil.